GOP West Virginia lawmaker who live-streamed himself storming the Capitol resigns after arrest

 Arkansas man who posed in Pelosi’s office and West Virginia delegate among those charged in Capitol breach

 Some people traced to the violent attack via online sleuths and law enforcement have faced repercussions, including being publicly named, fired and arrested.
-Evans is also among the most high-profile figures in the crowd who stormed into the building to be identified and resign.
+Evans is also among the most high-profile figures in the mob to be identified and resign.

 Evans ended his short tenure with a one-sentence resignation letter to Gov. Jim Justice (R).
-He was sworn into the House of Delegates in December.
+He was sworn in to the House of Delegates last month.

 Shortly after news of his resignation, the word “VACANT” appeared in place of his name and headshot on the House roster.

-After resigning, Evans expressed hope for “healing” and unity as “One Nation, Under God,” in a statement shared with local outlets, but he did not admit wrongdoing.
-Evans and his attorney did not immediately respond to The Post’s request for comment.
+After resigning, Evans expressed hope for “healing” and unity as “One Nation, Under God,” in a statement shared with local news outlets, but he did not admit wrongdoing.
+Evans and his attorney did not immediately respond to a request for comment.

-“I take full responsibility for my actions, and deeply regret any hurt, pain or embarrassment I may have caused my family, friends, constituents and fellow West Virginians,” he said in a statement, according to local outlets.
+“I take full responsibility for my actions, and deeply regret any hurt, pain or embarrassment I may have caused my family, friends, constituents and fellow West Virginians,” he said in the statement, according to news reports.
 “I hope this action I take today can remove any cloud of distraction from the state Legislature, so my colleagues can get to work in earnest building a brighter future for our state.”

 GOP West Virginia state delegate live-streams as he storms Congress with pro-Trump mob: ‘We’re going in!’